ireyesleon/Project-Yumi-Yumi/README.md

 ## Subject to improve:

--Im not sure about the colors but we can check it later.
+-I'm not sure about the colors but we can check it later.
+-I added 2 buttons to mark the recipe to favorite and the youtube link.
+Any comments?
+-I'm not sure either about the add and search for the recipe, we can discuss it later to improve and to start with the functionality.

 ## User Story